GhineaAlex/mshomework/README.md

 # Kubernetes Cluster Deployment

-This project guides you through the process of creating a Kubernetes cluster in Azure, AWS, or GCP using Pulumi or Terraform.
 The setup includes two services, Service A and Service B, running on a cluster with the latest stable version of Kubernetes and RBAC enabled.

 ## Requirements